 We will publish a map setting out the areas that are designated as neighbourhood areas.

-Included with your application for a neighbourhood area should be:
+The below should be included with your application for a neighbourhood area:

-- the names of the neighbourhood area and forum to be designated
+- names of the neighbourhood area and forum to be designated

-- a map identifying proposed neighbourhood area (electronic format under 3MB or an A3 hard copy)
+- map identifying proposed neighbourhood area (electronic format under 3MB or an A3 hard copy)

-- a statement explaining why this area is considered appropriate
+- statement explaining why this area is considered appropriate

-- a copy of the written constitution of the proposed forum
+- copy of the written constitution of the proposed forum

-- the contact details of at least one member of the proposed forum to be made public
+- contact details of at least one member of the proposed forum to be made public

-- a statement which explains how the proposed forum meets the conditions outlined below
+- statement explaining how the proposed forum meets the conditions outlined below

 You can send this information to us in your own format or download our template: